karen91013/MemoryGame/README.md

 The game ends once all cards have been correctly matched.

 Dependencies:
-Font-Awesome
-Google Coda Font
-Stack Overflow
+Font-Awesome, Google Coda Font, Stack Overflow